LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal-Project-2.md

 - Add a net icon to see one message from the paper plane.

 ## 3. Project 2 Milestone 3
+Finish the todo list in Milestone 2.
+Now users can send a new paper plane with a message and location.
+Also the google map is embeded in it.
+Also, users can pick up a random paper plan to see its message and where it from.

 ## 4. Project 2 Milestone 4
+I think I learned a lot during this project, which includes how to build a 3D model and import into three.js.
+Also, I used what I learned from lab 4 and lab 5 that I can embed the google map API in my web application.

+I think if I add more animation part for the user iteractions about catching a paper plane or sending a paper plane.
+That will be better.